Clauric/Fishers-Iris-Dataset-Review/README.md

 <img width="320" height="239" src="https://github.com/Clauric/GMIT-Programming-Scripting-Pands-Project/blob/master/BWIVI.png"></p>
 <p align="center"> "Box and whisker plot for I. Versicolor and I. Virginica respectively</p>

 Focusing on _I.
 Versicolor_ and _I.
 Virginica_, an examination of the box and whisker plots would suggest that _I.
 Virginica_ has larger petal widths and lengths, as well sepal widths.
-This is supported by the data data generated for the minima, mean, and maxima of both plants.
+This is supported by the data generated for the minima, mean, and maxima of both plants.
 There is, however, some overlap between the flowers, in terms of sepal and petal sizes, especially in the lower and middle ranges of _I.
 Virginica_.

 ## A novel approach

 The area of the sepals and petals have been suggested as a way of discriminating between the various species of irises in the data set (Wilkin, 2012), (Winkelman, 2014).
-In addition, Winkelman alos suggested that the ratio of the sepal/petal’s width to length could provide additional discrimination.
+In addition, Winkelman also suggested that the ratio of the sepal/petal’s width to length could provide additional discrimination.

 While maintaining the same size and shape of the data set (150 rows, 5 columns), the data was converted so that the columns were now calculated as “Sepal area (cm<sup>2</sup>), Sepal ratio, Petal area (cm<sup>2</sup>), and Petal ratio.
 These were calculated as